fuag15/project_northstar_openvr_driver/README.md

 Please let me know if you are running things on linux and make github isseus for any problems.
 Supporting other operating systems is a priority for me but SteamVR did not play nice with my linux development environment and I haven't taken the time to get it working yet.

-An xcb equivalent for probing monitor's X offset might be needed, for now on non Windows platforms a default offset of 0 is used

 ### Build Instructions

 Versions of vendored libs not included and where to get them: